kgrid/specs/docs/packaging.md

 ### Payload Files
 The files related to the implementation of the services that this Knowledge Object provides.
-- Can be in a directory, or all at top level, and should be referenced by the Metadata.json in the `hasPayload` element.
+- Can be in a directory, or all at top level, and <conform>should</conform> be referenced by the Metadata.json in the `hasPayload` element.
 - Payload files listed in the `hasPayload` element are useful for object browsing in libraries, signing, diffing two objects, etc. (The specification of payload objects is currently under development).
-- Payload files may be human or machine readable and of any type.
+- Payload files <conform>may</conform> be human or machine readable and of any type.
 - Payload files are limited in size only by the limits of the operating system.
 - There is no limit to the number of payload files.
-- Payload files should be organized in a way that is natural for the code that implements the service.
+- Payload files <conform>should</conform> be organized in a way that is natural for the code that implements the service.

 ##### Payload Manifest File (Proposed)
 A json or yaml file that lists payload files in the same format that is used by `hasPayload` in metadata.json.
 Absolute or relative references are accepted.
 ### Additional Metadata (Proposed)
-Any additional files containing information that may be useful to those using this Knowledge Object.
+Any additional files containing information that <conform>may</conform> be useful to those using this Knowledge Object.
 For example, linking CBK with supporting/corroborative sources, incl. provenance and additional domain and other descriptive metadata (is extensible).

 ## 4. Versioning
 - both resource and service; e.g. artifact and API versioning
-- Should use semantic versioning, but may use a versioning scheme appropriate for the particular knowledge domain.
+- <conform>should</conform> use semantic versioning, but <conform>may</conform> use a versioning scheme appropriate for the particular knowledge domain.
-- Service API versions may change less often than code versions.
+- Service API versions <conform>may</conform> change less often than code versions.
-- (Proposed) Multiple versions of the same object may be packaged together as a knowledge object collection.
+- (Proposed) Multiple versions of the same object <conform>may</conform> be packaged together as a knowledge object collection.
-- API version (in Service Description: OpenAPI 3 version element) and code version (in metadata.json) do not have to be in sync, but KO developers should consider incrementing the API patch version when releasing new versions of an object even if the API did not change.
+- API version (in Service Description: OpenAPI 3 version element) and code version (in metadata.json) do not have to be in sync, but KO developers <conform>should</conform> consider incrementing the API patch version when releasing new versions of an object even if the API did not change.
-- (Proposed) Version strings should be added to the identifier as a qualifier for the ARK (See "ARK Anatomy" section of [ARK docs](https://n2t.net/e/ark_ids.html) as well as "Base Identifier Extensions" in [Identifier Concepts and Practices](https://ezid.cdlib.org/learn/id_concepts) at the California Digital Library).
+- (Proposed) Version strings <conform>should</conform> be added to the identifier as a qualifier for the ARK (See "ARK Anatomy" section of [ARK docs](https://n2t.net/e/ark_ids.html) as well as "Base Identifier Extensions" in [Identifier Concepts and Practices](https://ezid.cdlib.org/learn/id_concepts) at the California Digital Library).

 ## 5. (Proposed) Integrity and Signing
 ## 6. (Proposed) Packaging Collections